canorve/CluSex/README.rst

 Additional features
 -------------------

-CluSex has other routines to improve Sextractor photometry.
+CluSex contains other routines to improve Sextractor photometry.
 They
 include: simple combination of merge two catalogs, creation of masks, convertion to ds9 reg file, and sky background computation.

-Full explanations of the commands below are found in

-.. make additional page
+.. lastmod

 Joincat